AlexRogalskiy/hadoop2/README.md

 * Help at real-life projects setup (pom hierarchy and projects granularity).
 * Avoid dependencies headakes you invariably get when starting with hadoop (hadoop 1 / 2 incompatible APIs can put a mess in this domain).
 * Introduce progressively different libraries, frameworks, practices and language I found usefull when writing hadoop jobs.
+* Provide a small lib to ease jobs unit testing (and initially to work around a bug, now corrected, on Windows).

 Feel free to report if it's of any use to you :smirk: